-The 1958 Washington quarters aren't particularly rare, but they do have value as silver bullion.
-Keep reading to learn more about these coins.
+The 1958 quarters have value as both numismatic coins and as silver bullion.
+Keep reading to learn more about these silver coins.

 Type: Washington Quarter